So let's talk money...

-I have several energetic part time workers, most of whom are students or young people between jobs.
-Some are on payroll; others who are more intermittent are not.
+I have several part time workers with a range of experience - mature experienced lifelong gardeners, master gardeners, students in Midlands tech horticulture program, and students.
 Sometimes it is more cost effective for a customer for one or more of these workers to do various parts of a job without me.

 I charge $40 an hour for myself.
 This includes a break of five minutes per hour.
 Often I do not take a break for several hours - it depends on weather and other factors.
 If I do not have bathroom access on site and have to go offsite for that purpose, I consider that work time.
 If I have to make a run for materials, that is included as well.
 Most days I do not leave the property at all.